This guide explains what has changed, why real estate is under regulatory scrutiny, and what your agency must do now to avoid enforcement action.

 Beyond the legal question, the OAIC's compliance sweep has not limited its focus to businesses above the threshold.
 Agencies handling sensitive financial, employment and identity information as a matter of routine are squarely in the frame, regardless of size.

-What has changed under the Privacy Act?
+What has changed under the privacy act?

 The Privacy and Other Legislation Amendment Act 2024 significantly expanded the powers of the OAIC, including the ability to issue infringement notices for certain breaches, stronger investigation and information gathering powers, and public inquiries into systemic privacy practices.